 To ensure your live chat queue never gets out of control, set a sensible queue cap.

-Unless you offer 24/7 chat support or use a chatbot to handle out-of-hour chat queries, you should ‘close’ your live chat and queue slightly before the end of business hours.
+Unless you offer 24/7 support, you should ‘close’ your live chat and queue slightly before the end of business hours.

 Just like a restaurant has a time for last orders, your live chat queue should have a time for last queries.